apache/openwhisk/docs/actions-python.md

 ```
 The CLI automatically infers the type of the action from the source file extension.
 For `.py` source files, the action runs using a Python 3.6 runtime.
-You can also create an action that runs with Python 2.7 by explicitly specifying the parameter
-`--kind python:2`.

 Action invocation is the same for Python actions as it is for any other actions: